Lucy-Family-Institute/CSSR-Workshop-Twitter/Session2.md

 >
 > Further checking by indexing
 >    - ```raw_data.loc[0,"context_annotations"]```
->    - loc-indexing can used with conditions, column name, row numbers
+>    - loc-indexing can be used with conditions, column name, row numbers
 >    - ```raw_data.iloc[0,1]```
 >    - iloc-indexing is only used for both row-number and column-number indexing
 >    - Notice that one tweet can have multiple annotations.
-It is a better practice to parse the column to a separate dataframe
+It is a better practice to parse the column ```context_annotations``` to a separate dataframe

 ## Parse
 > **When parsing data, or any data wrangling, keep in mind what the data type is, and which type to convert to.**